erichoracek/MSDynamicsDrawerViewController/README.md

 # Introduction

-MGNavigationPaneViewController was created by **Eric Horacek** for **[Monospace Ltd.](http://www.monospacecollective.com)**
+MSNavigationPaneViewController was created by **Eric Horacek** for **[Monospace Ltd.](http://www.monospacecollective.com)**

-*MGNavigationPaneViewController* is a view controller class that handles the presentation of two overlaid child view controllers.
+MSNavigationPaneViewController is a view controller class that handles the presentation of two overlaid child view controllers.
 The "pane" view can moved with a swipe gesture to reveal the "master" view below.
 This interface paradigm easily enables the navigation seen in Facebook, Path, and many others.

+What differentiates MSNavigationPaneViewController from the many other similar classes available:
-This class was written with an emphasis on simplicity.
-It features a nice "bounce" animation when the user flicks the navigation pane in either direction.
-It doesn't require for you to subclass your view controllers to add them as child view controllers.
-Additionally, the swipe gesture to reveal the "master" view controller doesn't interfere with *UITableView*s (or other *UIScrollView*s) added to the "pane" view controller's views.
+• This class was written with an emphasis on simplicity.
+Its interface is about as simple as they come, and is easy to extend.
+• It features a smooth "bounce" animation when the user flicks the navigation pane in either direction based on the velocity of the swipe gesture.
+• It doesn't require for you to subclass your view controllers to add them as child view controllers. • The swipe gesture to reveal the "master" view controller doesn't interfere with UITableViews (or other UIScrollViews for that matter) added to the "pane" view controller's view.

-To forward touches through views that require a swipe gesture (so that the *MGNavigationPaneViewController* doesn't intercept them), simply add their *Class* to the *touchForwardingClasses* property on the *paneView* property on your *MGNavigationPaneViewController*.
+To forward touches through views that require a swipe gesture (so that the *MSNavigationPaneViewController* doesn't intercept them), simply add their *Class* to the *touchForwardingClasses* property on the *paneView* property on your *MSNavigationPaneViewController*.

 # Example

-An example Xcode project that uses the *MGNavigationPaneViewController* in included in the "Example" directory.
+An example Xcode project that uses the *MSNavigationPaneViewController* in included in the "Example" directory.

 ![Open](https://raw.github.com/monospacecollective/MSNavigationPaneViewController/master/Screenshots/Open.png)